 The compressors are fitted with a high efficiency oil filter.
-In all models of the RS5 series, the oil filter is positioned on the bottom of the oil separator, as shown in Fig.11, and it is easily accessible from the outside of the compressor.
+In models ES3-H040/H050/H060 this is located inside the compressor, and therefore to be inspected the discharge bell and the oil separator need to be removed.
+In the remaining models of the ES3 series, on the other hand, the oil filter is positioned on the bottom of the crankcase, as shown in Fig. 71, and as a result it is easily accessible from the outside of the compressor.
+For further details on the position, see chapter 8: "Dimensional drawings and packaging".